18F/css-style-guide/css-styleguide.md

 ```

 ### Property-Value Pairs
-- Each on its own line
+- Put each pair on its own line.
-- Be indented one level.
+- Indent each pair one level.
-- A single space after the colon that separates the name from the value.
 - End in a semicolon.
 ```scss
 selector {